menopause

 The survey found that:

-- More than half of respondents (57%) noted they frequently experienced weight gain and 30% occasionally experienced that symptom (87% total).
+- 57% of respondents noted they frequently experienced weight gain and 30% occasionally experienced that symptom (87% total).

-- More than half of respondents (53%) said they have frequently experienced brain fog and as many as 35% occasionally experienced that symptom (88% total).
+- 53% of respondents said they have frequently experienced brain fog and as many as 35% occasionally experienced that symptom (88% total).

-- More than half of respondents (51%) frequently experienced insomnia and 36% occasionally experienced that symptom (87% total).
+- 51% of respondents frequently experienced insomnia and 36% occasionally experienced that symptom (87% total).

 - 59% of respondents noted they frequently or occasionally experienced erratic periods (only relevant for women in perimenopause).